Frequently Asked Questions for Partnerships

 What if I already have a long-term care policy?

-If your current policy fits the three basic requirements above and you purchased it before Feb.
-8, 2006, call your insurance agent or company and ask that it be designated a partnership policy.
-If your current policy does not meet the three basic requirements, federal law will not allow it to be "grandfathered."
-You may need to buy additional coverage for that designation.
+If your current policy was purchased prior to Feb.
+8, 2006, call your insurance company and ask if it can be exchanged for a Partnership Policy.
+However, you may need to buy additional coverage for that designation.

 How do I know if I have a partnership policy?